miurahr/ppmd-cffi/docs/user_guide.rst

 PPMd is an implementation of PPMII by Dmitry Shkarin.

 The ppmd-cffi package uses core C files from p7zip.
-The library has a bere function and no metadata/header handling functions.
+The library has a bare function and no metadata/header handling functions.
 This means you should know compression parameters and input/output data sizes.